MegaGlest/megaglest-source/docs/README.txt

 * A file archiving utility which provides a command line interface and can decompress 7-zip archives

-The MegaGlest Team currently provides builds and Installers for Linux and Windows.
-The Linux version is available in 32 and 64 bit variants which have been reported to run on Ubuntu 8.04 to 13.10, various versions of Debian, OpenSuSE 11.1 to 11.3, and many other distributions.
-The Windows version runs on 32 and 64 bit variants of Windows and has been reported to run on Windows versions up to and including Windows 7.
+The MegaGlest Team currently provides builds and installers for Linux and Windows.
+The Linux version is available in 32 and 64 bit variants which have been reported to run on Ubuntu 8.04 to 13.10, various versions of Debian, OpenSuSE 11.1 to 13.1, and many other distributions.
+The Windows version runs on 32 and 64 bit variants of Windows and has been reported to run on Windows versions up to and including Windows 8.1.

 There are also packages available for several Linux and BSD distributions and OS X, maintained by these distributions or the wider MegaGlest community.
-Please see the website, forums and wiki for details.
+Please see the MegaGlest website, forums and wiki, as well as the package directories these distributions provide for details.

 Graphics hardware and drivers:
 Current dedicated Nvidia and ATI hardware with up to date vendor-supplied